lehuyduc/HuyDuc-techkids-android6/README.txt

 ###
 Code intensive project name is: MainCodeIntensive

-SessonX = finished right after session X
-SessionX update = finished between session X and X+1
+SessonX.y = SessionX updated for the yth time